 The military of modern day Italy.

-(1856) and in Libya, fighting the Ottomans during the Turkish-Italian War
+(1856) and in Libya, defeating the Ottomans during the Turkish-Italian War

 or, at least, won on its front by defeating Austria-Hungary, completely destroying its army and that of its German ally after three years (1915-1918) of bloody fighting over the Alpine arch; this triggered the collapse of the multi-ethnic Austrian-Hungarian Empire.

-However, Italy - due to a combination of factors such as lack of resources, scarce indutrial production, inadequate equipment, poor training, inept officers, poor logistics and coordination, mutual distrust between allies and... fighting a war it didn't want against an ex-ally it din't want to fight, all while being forcibly allied to Germany, which most Italians despised - did not, as you may have guessed, fare so well in World War Two
+However, the country - due to a combination of factors such as lack of resources, scarce indutrial production, inadequate equipment, poor training, inept officers, poor logistics and coordination, mutual distrust between allies and... fighting a war it didn't want against an ex-ally it din't want to fight, all while being forcibly allied to Germany (which most Italians despised) - did not, as you may have guessed, fare so well in World War II

 Nowadays, Italy's military consists of the standard features - namely, an Army

 ), an Air Force

 , military police who also do domestic law enforcement.
 Italy is a NATO member and its forces have seen combat action in Lebanon, Somalia, Rwanda, Iraq, Afghanistan and Libya.